jpontanares-ccn/CCN/docs/source/mri.rst

 Scan Procedures
 ----------------

-Metal Screening and Safety Clearance:
+Metal Screening and Safety Clearance
 ~~~~~~~~~~~~~~~~
 All participants need to be diligently screened for contraindications to MR imaging during recruitment.
 Review and sign the `Metal Screening Form <https://drive.google.com/file/d/1aUwmgXoij_czd8YktXmo0yDLjpqbuUpm/view?usp=sharing>`_ with each participant for each scan session.
 If there are any items of concern, follow up with your participant for more information, collect all relevant documentation from them and/or their medical team, and pass everything along to CCN staff for a final decision.
 Do not ask CCN about your participant's implant or device without first researching the relevant background.